Agriculture in California: Regulatory Oversight

+Labor History

 The union organizing campaign of César Chávez and its impact on the industry has become a well known chapter in American history.
 His movement was also joined by artists such as famed theater and film director Luis Valdéz.
 Ecofeminists have supported the United Farm Workers' strikes including Chávez's Grape boycott, especially for their positions on pesticides.

 Despite the Immigration Reform and Control Act of 1986, Taylor & Thilmany 1992 found that the state's farmers did not reduce their hiring of illegal immigrants as farmworkers.
 Indeed, illegal immigration inflows increased in the 1990s.